Scifabric/pybossa-player.js/README.md

 You can use any YouTube links, Vimeo links of the form `https://player.vimeo.com/video/<video_id>`, SoundCloud links (like `https://soundcloud.com/henry-saiz/henry-saiz-fill-me-up-feat`) or any files compatible with the HTML5 audio and video elements (See [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats) for a list of compatible formats).

+# API methods

+- play().
+Plays the current player.
+- pause().
+Pauses the current player.
+- destroy().
+Destroys the player.
+Removes it from the DOM too.
+- paused(): bool.
+Wether the player is paused or not.
+- duration(): number.
+Duration of the current video/audio, in seconds.
+If the player is not ready, will return 0.
+- currentTime(): number.
+Current playback time, in seconds.
+Will return 0 if player is nor ready.
+- setCurrentTime(number time).
+Seeks the player to `time`, in seconds.
+- ended(): bool.
+Wether the playback ended.
+- volume(): number in range(0,1).
+Volume level.
+- setVolume(number in range(0,1) vol).
+Sets the volume to `vol`.
+- muted(): bool.
+Wether the player is muted.
+- mute().
+Mutes the player.
+- unmute().
+Unmutes the player.
+- onReady(callback).
+Executes `callback` when player is ready to play.
+- onPlay(callback).
+Executes `callback` when player state changes to playing.
+Should be called after player is ready.
+- onPause(callback).
+Executes `callback` when player state changes to paused.
+Should be called after player is ready.
+- onPlayTimeChange(callback).
+Executes `callback` when player's `currentTime changes`.
+Will be fired during reproduction.
+Should be called after player is ready.
+- onEnded(callback).
+Executes `callback` when playback ends.
+Should be called after player is ready.

 # Contributing